-As former tent campers, it took us a while to move our bloomin’ arses and outfit our Airstream with this portable ice maker.
+As former tent campers, it took us a while to outfit our Airstream with a portable ice maker.

-Smart and compact, in its elegant finish, the unit is throned beside the door upon the small 18″x11″ extension shelf of the Airstream – which seems to be designed for this very purpose – and dispatches ice with understated panache.
+Smart and compact and with an elegant finish, the unit is throned beside the door upon the small 18″x11″ extension shelf of the Airstream – which seems to be designed for this very purpose – and dispatches an abundance of lovely ice with understated panache.

-Once engaged, it is always prompt and ice is on arrival in well under ten minutes.
-Henry Higgins is no glutton.
+We never put ice in the cooler anymore.
+This machine is fast.
+Once engaged, ice is on arrival in well about ten minutes or so.
 It churns out energy-efficient batches with a mere 2 amps.
 So, we keep it running all day even when we’re on solar power.
-It makes two sizes of cubes – small and large – but, like us, our ice cubes prefer to live large.
+The cubes come in a choice of densities but we take ours thick.

-And, that’s how Henry Higgins tamed the Yeti.
+And, that’s the story of how our new ice maker tamed the insatiable Yeti.
 Nothing goes to waste.
 We store excess ice in the freezer so Jim’s tumbler of tea is always ready to hit the road.

 Yes, once we lived below our potential, but a fabulous ice maker has set us on the path to civilization.
 Now, we can walk and talk like real RVers.
 We’re more efficient, light, and abundantly cooler.
 And you can bet all the rain in Spain that we’ll never go back to our old bag-ice days again.